Dr.MycoTek

 The Problem

 The Death Cap (Amanita phalloides) causes 90% of mushroom fatalities worldwide.
-Knowing how to identify it saves lives.
+Knowing how to read its diagnostic features saves lives.

 Why the Death Cap Is the World's Deadliest Mushroom